 - Take a hike at Old Tokaido Highway Cedar Avenue and learn about security during the Edo period at Hakone Checkpoint

-Want to join a convenient guided tour of Hakone from Seoul?
+Want to join a convenient guided tour of Hakone from Tokyo?
 This Hakone day trip also includes a stop at the famous Mt.
 Fuji Fifth Station viewpoint.

 Days 6-8: Kyoto

-Kyoto was my absolute favorite destination on the entire trip, and that is saying a lot!
+Kyoto is my absolute favorite destination I’ve been to in Japan, and that is saying a lot!
 There is no shortage of beautiful historic and cultural sites here.
-Do not underestimate how much time you will want here!
-3 full days is the absolute minimum that I would recommend to take it all in.
+Do not underestimate how much time you will want here – 3 full days is the absolute minimum to take it all in.

 - See the plethora of cultural sights: Fushimi Inari Shrine, Nijo Castle, Ginkakuji Temple, Kinkakuji Temple, and Kiyomizu-dera Temple, to name a few of the highlights